What is a DBA?

 DBA means “doing business as”.
 It refers to your business’s trade, assumed, or fictitious name.

-A DBA lets you use a different name other than your own name (under which your business is legally registered).
+A DBA allows you use a different name other than your own personal name (under which your business is legally registered).

 So, for example, if you’re currently selling automobiles under your legally registered business name “John Doe Inc.” and you want to get into selling motorcycles, you can file a DBA for “Motorcycles R’ Us”.